mwcorley79/BlockingQueue/README.md

 # cd wbuild
 # cmake .. -DCMAKE_INSTALL_PREFIX=../_install
 # start Visual Studio 2019, and open BlockingQueue.sln (solution) in the wbuild folder
+#   -- note: remove pthread.lib for the linker->Input-Additional Dependencies from the BlockingQueueTest project

 # build/run/debug BlockingQueueTest project as usual with VS 2019
 # Note: Cmake uses CMakeLists.txt to generate the Visual Studio solution on Windows

 # *** The same CMakeLists.txt is used by CMake to generate Makefiles on Linux (see below) ***
-Steps for testing on Linux
+# Steps for testing on Linux
 # install cmake 3.17 or greater (debain based:  sudo apt-get install cmake)
 # git clone https://github.com/mwcorley79/BlockingQueue.git
 # cd BlockingQueue